BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 Your Pregnant Belly at 27 Weeks

 Healthy weight gain at 27 weeks pregnant is around 15 to 30 pounds.
-If you’ve gained more weight than recommended, your OB may tell you to slow it down a bit.
-Sounds rough, but they can give you some tips on keeping the weight gain under control.
+If you’ve gained more weight than recommended, your OB may give you some advice to keep it under control.
 On the other hand, insufficient weight gain may pose risks to baby.
 By sticking to pregnancy weight gain recommendations, you’re reducing your risk of pregnancy complications and preterm labor.

 If you’re 27 weeks pregnant with twins, you’ve probably gained more weight—about 29 to 44 pounds.
 Still, your twins are growing and developing at about the same rate as singleton babies do, though one baby is probably a bit smaller than the other.